cynthialmy/cynthialmy.github.io/_posts/2024-06-11-contract-manager.md

 **Early System:**

 When we first launched, the system operated with a conservative 40% human review rate.
 We erred on the side of caution, flagging any change that seemed remotely ambiguous or potentially impactful.
-This conservative automation strategy was intentional—we needed to build organizational trust and observe failure patterns before expanding automation boundaries.
+This conservative automation strategy was intentional.
+We needed to build organizational trust and observe failure patterns before expanding automation boundaries.

 **Current System:**

 After six months of learning from human decisions, the review rate dropped to 18%.
 We expanded automation to confidently handle scenarios that initially seemed risky but proved routine in practice.
-Backwards-compatible schema additions—like adding new optional fields or expanding enums—now auto-approve because they cannot break existing consumers.
+Backwards-compatible schema additions, like adding new optional fields or expanding enums, now auto-approve because they cannot break existing consumers.
 Metadata-only updates that change descriptions, examples, or documentation proceed without review since they affect discoverability but not data structure.
 Quality rule relaxations, such as allowing wider value ranges or accepting null values, can be automated because they make validation less strict.
 However, quality rule tightening still requires human review because it can cause existing data to suddenly fail validation.

 **What stayed human-only:**

 Despite expanded automation, certain scenarios remain firmly in the human judgment zone.
 Breaking changes to core entities like customer, order, or product definitions always require review because these concepts anchor the entire data ecosystem.
-Cross-domain semantic conflicts—where two teams define the same concept differently—need human negotiation to resolve business logic disagreements.
+Cross-domain semantic conflicts, where two teams define the same concept differently, need human negotiation to resolve business logic disagreements.
 Exception requests for compliance-sensitive data must go through legal and privacy review, a responsibility we will never delegate to automation regardless of how sophisticated our systems become.

 ### Lessons from Real Incidents